RosettaCommons/FvHallucinator/README.md

 ### Sequence-restricted hallucination
 This mode adds a loss during optimization to keep the designed sequence close to the starting sequence.
 To enable this loss set a non-zero weight for sequence loss with ```--seq_loss_weight 25 ```, where the weight determines the relative weight of the sequence loss and geometric loss.
 We recommend weights between 10-30.
 A higher weight will lead to designs closer to starting sequence and vice-versa.
 ### Motif-restricted hallucination
 This mode adds a loss during optimization to sample specified design positions from a restricted set of amino acids at a desired frequency/proportion.
-For example, to specify that position 100A (must be chothia numbered) on the cdr h3 loop, samples tyrosine and trytophan in equal proportions use options,
+For example, to specify that position 100A (must be chothia numbered) on the CDR H3 loop, samples tyrosine and trytophan in equal proportions use options,

 ```bash
 --restricted_positions_kl_loss_weight 100 \ #recommended loss weight